Rami Malek Looks Just Like Freddie Mercury In 'Bohemian Rhapsody'

 Here’s the real Mercury at the 1985 Live Aid Concert:

-And here’s Malek as Mercury in a photo posted by Entertainment Weekly.
+And here’s Malek as Mercury in a photo posted by Entertainment Weekly:

 And here they are, side by side:

-Mercury died at age 45 of complications from AIDS in 1991.
+Mercury died at age 45 of complications from AIDS.
 He would have turned 71 on Tuesday.

 Celebrity Photos 2017